privacysandbox/protected-auction-services-docs/protected_app_signals_cost.md

 With reference to the diagram above there are 9 factors contributing to the cost of running PAS:

-*   _A,B_: Cost related to increase in payload sent to and received from the device
+*   _A,B_: Cost related to increase in payloads received from and sent back to the he device
-*   _C_: Incremental cost of running the _Seller Ad Serve_r: this is assumed to be negligible
+*   _C_: Incremental cost of running the _Seller Ad Server_: this is assumed to be negligible
 *   _D, E_: Incremental cost caused of extra traffic from/to Buyer RTB Server
 *   _F_: Extra cost of running the Buyer RTB Server: this is assumed to be negligible
-*   _G_: Cost associated to the traffic from the _Seller Ad Serve_r to the SFE
+*   _G_: Cost associated to the traffic from the _Seller Ad Server_ to the SFE
     *   For this one we will provide two estimate for the cases of TEE ad retrieval and contextual path ad retrieval
 *   _H_: Cost of running the SFE
 *   _I_: Cost incurred by the SFE for the SFE to BFE communication.
-This cost will vary depending on the seller and buyer hosting its services in the same or a different cloud provider_s_
+This cost will vary depending on the seller and buyer hosting its services in the same or a different cloud providers
 *   _S_: Cost incurred by the SFE for the SFE to BFE communication.
 This cost will vary depending on the seller and buyer hosting its services in the same or a different cloud providers
 *   _Z_: Cost of running the auction server
 *   _L_: Cost of running the BFE